paulkarpenko/us-code-ui/uscode/title-28-judiciary-and-judicial-procedure/chapter-169-court-of-international-trade-procedure.md

 #### Effective Date
 Subsecs. (a) and (c)(2), (4) of this section applicable with respect to civil actions commenced on or after Nov.
 1, 1980, see section 701(b)(1)(B) of Pub.
 L. 96–417, set out as an Effective Date of 1980 Amendment note under [section 251 of this title](./chapter-011-court-of-international-trade.md#section-251).

-Effect of Termination of USMCA Country StatusFor provisions relating to effect of termination of USMCA country status on sections 401 to 432 of Pub.
+#### Effect of Termination of USMCA Country Status
+For provisions relating to effect of termination of USMCA country status on sections 401 to 432 of Pub.
 L. 116–113, see [section 4601 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section4601&num=0&edition=prelim), Customs Duties.

 <a id="section-2644"></a>